Financial Transaction

 and created a full access key with the public key for the account.

-We also need to assume that both Alice and Bob has some number of tokens on their accounts.
-Alice needs >100 tokens on the account so that she could transfer 100 tokens to Bob, but also Alice and Bob need to have some tokens to pay for the rent of their account -- which is essentially the cost of the storage occupied by the account in the Near Protocol network.
+We also need to assume that both Alice and Bob have some number of tokens on their accounts.
+Alice needs >100 tokens on her account so that she could transfer 100 tokens to Bob, but also Alice and Bob need to have some tokens on balance to pay for the data they store on-chain for their accounts -- which is essentially the refundable cost of the storage occupied by the account in the Near Protocol network.

 Creating a transaction